 The layer of wet clothing locks the moisture in, giving the creams or balms/salves time to completely saturate and penetrate the skin.
 In addition, as the water evaporates from the wet layer, it provides a cooling sensation for the skin, which can relieve the eczema itch.

 What are wet wraps?

-Eczema wet wraps are the garments or materials used to wrap eczema skin in a damp protective layer.
+Wet Wraps for Eczema are the garments or materials used to wrap skin in a damp protective layer.
 They come in many styles.
 Some are made specifically for wet wrapping and for eczema children, while some items can be found in your closet (cotton form fitting pajamas, white cotton tube socks for hands and feet, etc).

 What do you need to get started?

 - Bath oils (only if desired), I like this Organic Calendula Oil.

 - Topical prescription – only if directed by your physician

 - (2) Sets of clothing or bandages/dressings.
 Exact garments will depend on areas you want to treat, but can include:

 - (1) Form fitting “wet” layer: one-piece pajamas, top, bottom or bands